-A couple of years or so back I was browsing at a San Francisco bookstore and came across a book called “Projection Control” by William Mortensen whom I had previously known only as an antagonist to the old f/64 group back in the 1930’s.
-His pictures seemed oddly modern however, so I read further and found that he was an advocate of what we might think of as a ridiculous method.
-He developed his film not for minutes but for hours.
+A couple of years or so back I was browsing at a San Francisco bookstore and came across a book called “Projection Control” by William Mortensen, whom I’d only heard of as an antagonist to the old f/64 group of the 1930’s.
+His pictures seemed oddly contemporary, however – so I read further and found that he was an advocate of what we might think of as a ridiculous method: he developed his film not for minutes but for hours.

-Today all B&W shooters know “expose for the shadows and develop for the highlights” as espoused by core f/64 paladin Ansel Adams — Mortenson’s approach was 100% opposed, “expose for the highlights and develop for the shadows.”
-And the way he did this was to develop until there was simply no more developing to be done, to set the film in the tank and leave it.
+Mortenson’s approach was 100% opposed: “expose for the highlights and develop for the shadows.”
+The way he did this was to develop until there was simply no more developing to be done: to set the film in the tank and leave it.

-So I tried it out, ran a roll of 120 Acros through the Bronica at a variety of exposures from three stops over standard to many stops below, put the film in the tank, loaded it with Rodinal 1+100, and went out for coffee with the SV Bloggers over at Barefoot Coffee.
+So I tried it out.
+I ran a roll of 120 Acros through the Bronica at a variety of exposures from three stops over standard to many stops below, put the film in the tank, loaded it with Rodinal 1+100, and went out for the SV Bloggers Meetup over at Barefoot Coffee.
 Two hours later I returned and fixer’d the film.

 Normal development time for Acros is something like 11 minutes, so I anticipated some pretty black negatives, heavily over-developed.
 Which is not what I found at all!

 Instead, I only seem to have gained a single stop or so in the overall exposure.
 The underexposed frames were… well, clear.
 I threw them away.
 The remaining frames I scanned, down to a faint level where the scanner was just taking a picture of the light source.

 The strip above shows the frames at one-stop intevals around “normal” (marked with a triangle).
 The “minus one” is pretty much right where I would expect a normal exposure to land.